Boreas618/boreas618.github.io/index.md

   </div>
 </div>

 My name is **Yi Sun (孙一)**, and I am a senior undergraduate student at Fudan University.
-My research interests span **Machine learning systems and Operating systems**, with a particular focus on optimizing data-intensive workloads across the full system stack (e.g., scheduling, runtimes, kernels, compilers, accelerators, and interconnects).
+My research interests span **Machine learning systems and Operating systems**, with a particular focus on optimizing data-intensive workloads (e.g., LLM serving, in-memory database, etc.) across the full system stack (e.g., scheduling, runtimes, kernels, compilers, accelerators, and interconnects).
 I am also interested in emerging learning methods, including test-time scaling, agentic systems, reinforcement learning, diffusion language models, and speculative decoding.

 I am currently an intern at NVIDIA, working on the Scaffolding framework, which aims to provide powerful abstractions over TensorRT-LLM for emerging agentic and test-time scaling methods.
-I also work closely with Prof. Huaicheng Li on memory tiering in the context of **Compute Express Link (CXL)**.
+I also work closely with Prof. Huaicheng Li on memory tiering in the context of Compute Express Link (CXL).

 ::: info
 I am seeking PhD opportunities for Fall 2026 as well as full-time job opportunities.
 If you would like to discuss further, please feel free to contact me via email.